Forward-UIUC-2021F/keyword_related_questions/README.md

 2. Download the following file: "stackoverflow.com-Posts.7z" (17.2G)
 3. Now unzip the downloaded file and move the file into the same folder as "convert_xml_to_csv.py"
 4. Run the python file above.
 This converts the xml file into a csv file
+5. Go to the following link: https://www.elastic.co/downloads/elasticsearch
+6. Choose the platform for your device and download Elasticsearch
+7. Go to the following link: https://www.elastic.co/downloads/kibana
+8. Choose the platform for your device and download Kibana
+9. Unzip both the downloaded Elasticsearch and Kibana
-5. Open two console windows.
+10. Open two console windows.
-6. In the first console window, cd into elastic search folder.
+11. In the first console window, cd into elastic search folder.
-7. Run elasticsearch with "bin/elasticsearch" and check to see if server is running at "http://127.0.0.1:9200/"
+12. Run elasticsearch with "bin/elasticsearch" and check to see if server is running at "http://127.0.0.1:9200/"
-8. In the second console window, cd into kibana folder.
+13. In the second console window, cd into kibana folder.
-9. Run kibana with "bin/kibana" and check to see if server is running at "http://127.0.0.1:5601/"
+14. Run kibana with "bin/kibana" and check to see if server is running at "http://127.0.0.1:5601/"
-10. Now run "main.py" to load the csv file into elastic search
+15. Now run "main.py" to load the csv file into elastic search

 ## Overall Design